 anti-inflammatory foodsPin

-Inflammation is more prevalent as we age, especially because of declining anti-oxidants.
-If we add anti-inflammatory foods into our meals and include them with a balanced eating plan that includes a range of vegetables, fruits, proteins, whole grains, and healthy fats, it can contribute to overall health and cut down inflammation in the body.
+Inflammation is more prevalent as we age, especially because of declining antioxidants.
+Adding anti-inflammatory foods can contribute to overall health and cut down inflammation in the body.

 Even hormonal imbalances can lead to inflammation.
-Hormonal imbalances are quite common in women throughout their life, including during the menstrual cycle, pregnancy, and menopause.
+Hormonal imbalances are quite common in women throughout their lives, including during the menstrual cycle, pregnancy, and menopause.
 These hormonal changes can influence the inflammatory response.

 Anti-Inflammatory Diet